Generative Data Augmentation using LLMs improves Distributional Robustness in Question Answering: Introduction

 \section{Introduction}

-Natural language processing has seen substantial progress over the last few years owing to the emerging abilities of pre-trained language models.
-In many benchmarks, large pre-trained models adapted to a target dataset reach or even surpass human performance.
-However, very often these models fail to generalize to changing test distributions.

-Through this work, we perform a systematic study of how "in-the-wild" generation can affect the distributional robustness of question-answering models trained on the popular Stanford Question Answering Dataset (SQUAD) \cite{rajpurkar-etal-2016-squad}.
+In this work, we perform a systematic study of how "in-the-wild" generation can affect the distributional robustness of question-answering models trained on the popular Stanford Question Answering Dataset (SQUAD) \cite{rajpurkar-etal-2016-squad}.
 Synthetic data generation is a widely adopted method for domain adaptation in QA systems \cite{shakeri2020end} \cite{yue2021contrastive} \cite{yue2022domain}.
 However, domain adaptation methods have access to unlabelled/labelled data belonging to the target domain, and do not account for unseen natural distribution shifts.
 Our work studies the effect of generated data on distribution shifts where the target domain is unseen.

 The conception of a dataset has undergone significant evolution in recent times.
 This transformation has been catalyzed by the advent of generative models trained 'in-the-wild', such as those described in \cite{brown2020language}, \cite{bubeck2023sparks}, and \cite{touvron2023llama}.
-These models, which utilize vast and diverse datasets across a range of domains, have facilitated the infusion of the web with synthesized data of high calibre, applicable to an extensive array of conceptual topics.
+These models, which use vast and diverse datasets across a range of domains, have facilitated the infusion of the web with synthesized data of high calibre, applicable to an extensive array of conceptual topics.
 Interestingly, these models are not merely confined to generation based on a pre-established distribution; they possess the capacity for repeated prompting, resulting in the creation of markedly diverse data.
 In the context of this emerging model paradigm, our research investigates the following query: How do generated datasets affect the distributional robustness of Question Answering models?
-Specifically, we focus on \textit{Natural Distribution Shifts}, where the test distribution is naturally occurring \cite{wang2021measure}, where robustness can be defined around model’s performance under distribution shift.
+Specifically, \textbf{natural distribution shifts} in NLP can arise due to differences in the text genre and style, text topics and vocabulary, demographics of the authors, medium of the text (written vs spoken), and other attributes \cite{wang-etal-2022-measure}.
+A key challenge is that NLP models trained on one data distribution often fail to generalize well to these naturally occurring shifts.
+For instance, \cite{miller2020effect} found that question answering models experienced average F1 score drops of 3.8 points on news articles, 14 points on Reddit posts, and 17.4 points on Amazon reviews compared to Wikipedia articles.
+This reveals brittleness of NLP models to natural distribution shifts.